golanlevin/60-212/2026/assignments/assignment_3_color.md

 ## 3.6.
 60-30-10 Color Composition

-(*35%, 150 minutes*) This is due at the beginning of class on Monday September 14.
-It is the "main" exercise.
+(*35%, 150 minutes*) In this "main" exercise, color is simultaneously perceptual, quantitative, and structural.
+It is due at the beginning of class on Monday September 14.

 ![60-30-10.png](../../2024/assignments/images/60-30-10.png)